 The patronage of Mandela’s relative the paramount chief resulted in Mandela joining the chief’s sons, Justice when they were sent to the only university for Blacks (African, Coloured and Indian) at Fort Hare near Alice in the Eastern Cape.
 At Fort Hare, Mandela befriended African, Indian and Coloured students, many of whom went on to play leading roles in the South African liberation struggle and in the anti-colonial struggle in some African countries.
 One of Mandela’s fellow students was Oliver Tambo.
 They would become business partners, close comrades and lifelong friends.

 Mandela did not complete his degree at Fort Hare.
 He was involved in a dispute related to elections of the Student Representative Council.
 Mandela refused to take his seat on the council because he disagreed with the way the elections were run.
 After he rejected the university’s ultimatum to take the seat to which the was elected or face expulsion, the university gave him until the end of the student holidays to think the matter through, but he felt there were principles at stake that could not be compromised.
-He informed his guardian that he was not going back to Fort Hare and stubbornly stood his ground when the regent pleaded with him.
+He informed his guardian that he was not going back to Fort Hare and stubbornly stood his ground when the Regent, Jongintaba, pleaded with him.

-The regent had coincidently also made arrangements for his son Justice and Mandela to marry two young women chosen by the regent.
-Both young men decided to defy the regent, stole two of his cattle and used them to raise funds to secretly leave for Johannesburg.
+The Regent had coincidently also made arrangements for his son Justice and Mandela to marry two young women chosen by the Regent.
+Both young men decided to defy the Regent, stole two of his cattle and used them to raise funds to secretly leave for Johannesburg.

 In Johannesburg, they contacted a ”homeboy“ who was employed at a gold mine as an Induna.
 He gave them shelter and jobs in the mine compound, but within days both were dismissed when the Induna learnt they had defied the chief and had left the Great Place without the chief’s permission.

-Mandela found temporary lodging in Alexandra townships and communicated to the regent his regret about defying and disrespecting him.
-Mandela convinced the regent that he wanted to further his study in Johannesburg and received the regent’s consent to remain in Johannesburg as well as financial support.
+Mandela found temporary lodging in Alexandra townships and communicated to the Regent his regret about defying and disrespecting him.
+Mandela convinced the Regent that he wanted to further his study in Johannesburg and received the Regent’s consent to remain in Johannesburg as well as financial support.